How to Tune Your LinkedIn Audience for High-Quality Conversions

 So, on one hand, you need preliminary data to optimize your campaign for conversions, and on the other hand, you also need client feedback to determine if your conversions are ‘quality leads’.
 If one were to do this manually, you will have to frequently check in with your client along the lines of — “Hey, you had 10 booked calls last month as a result of the ad campaign we ran.
 Do you want to talk about the quality of those calls?
 Which, out of them, were the good/bad ones?
 What kind of calls do you wanna book more (or less) of?”
 Based on these conversations, you can make appropriate adjustments to your ads which makes for a very tedious and time-consuming process.
 Not to mention, these conversations might not take place until much later in the client-agency relationship making it increasingly difficult to narrow down different target audiences.

-Now that you have an idea of how things used to be before the advent of audience tuning and ADP, let’s take a moment to see them in action.
+Now that you have an idea of how things used to be before the advent of audience tuning and DemandSense, let’s take a moment to see them in action.

 You have the option to make a quick note of why you consider a company to be a good or a bad account — maybe they are not a suitable fit based on your Ideal Customer Profile (ICP), or maybe they are already an existing lead in the sales pipeline.
 The comments can come in handy when you are audience tuning for a campaign in the future.

-How to Tune your Audience on LinkedIn vs. ADP?
+How to Tune Your Audience on LinkedIn vs. DemandSense?

-Earlier, the only way you could receive as thorough of a breakdown as ADP offers was by running a ton of separate campaigns to perform A/B tests and manually downloading a CSV with the applicable demographics.
+Earlier, the only way you could receive a breakdown as thorough as DemandSense offers was by running a ton of separate campaigns to perform A/B tests and manually downloading a CSV with the applicable demographics.
 You would also pore over the fine print to highlight relevant data that can form the basis of campaign performance deductions.

 On LinkedIn, for example, you cannot see actual accounts or companies that interact with your ads unless you check the website demographic page.
 Even then, you only know the name, impressions received, clicks generated, and average click-through rate (CTR).
 In order to decide if the company matches your target audience, you have to look them up on the internet, provided they have some form of online presence, and vet them based on crowd-sourced information.
 After all that research, they might turn out to be a bad fit in which case they are banished to your ‘suppression lists’.